OndrejNepozitek/Edgar-Unity/versioned_docs/version-2.0.0-beta.0/basics/level-graphs.md

 ### Inherit from [RoomBase][]

 The second approach is that we inherit directly from the [RoomBase][] class.
 If we do that, we have to implement all the abstract methods (currently `GetDisplayName()` and `GetRoomTemplates()`).
-An advantage of this approach is that in some situations, we may not need any logic related to room templates so we just return null from the method and we will not see anything related to room templates in the inspector of the room.
+An advantage of this approach is that in some situations, we may not need any logic related to room templates, so we just return null from the method, and we will not see anything related to room templates in the inspector of the room.
 This may be useful in a situation where we resolve room templates manually based on the type of the room.

 > **Note:** The same logic applies to inheriting from [Connection][] or [ConnectionBase][].